ludwiggj/scala-finance-gadget/README.md

 ## WebSite Holding Scraper ##

-The **WebSiteHoldingScraper** retrieves details of the web site user accounts from a typesafe config file.
+The [WebSiteHoldingScraper](app/utils/WebSiteHoldingScraper.scala) retrieves details of the web site user accounts from a typesafe config file.
 (The config file is not stored in github for obvious reasons).

-The scraper logs in to the investment management web site as each user, and retrieves the current holdings of the user.
+The scraper logs in to the investment management web site as each user, and retrieves details of the user's current holdings.
+If the config file lists multiple accounts then each one is processed in parallel via Futures.
 The format of the holdings is:

 | Holding                                  | Units/Shares | Price date | Price(p) | Value(GBP)|
 | :--------------------------------------- |-------------:| ----------:| --------:| ---------:|